JAndritsch/basic_s3_uploader/docs/how_to_use.md

         uploader.cancelUpload()

 All of these steps are also illustrated in the sample app provided, so check that out for more information.
+For more information about what configuration options exist, check out the [upload configuration page](https://github.com/jandritsch/basic_s3_uploader/wiki/Configuration).